TheTrebuchet/visualife-rustmodule/README.md

-when adding a circle to canvas canvas.add(circle) the circle's reference goes first to canvas python object and then to the canvas struct from visualirs
+when adding a circle to canvas canvas.add(circle) then the circle reference goes first to canvas python object and then to the canvas struct from visualirs

 when we call build svg